DankAlighieri/DankAlighieri/README.md

  ## Trust the process 🖖
  #### Hey there!
 I'm Guilherme Santos 👋

-I'm from Brazil, a fresh independent coding student, mostly focusing on learning backend web development and future Computer Engineer :computer:
+I'm a brazilian independent coding student and future Computer Engineer.
+Mostly focusing on learning backend web development with Java and doing some Front end with Angular from time to time.

+My hobby is messing around with arduinos and playing games.

+:computer:

 <p align="center">
  <img src="./assets/coding.gif" width = 50% />